 To help you get your event prepared, add the following ten festival security tips to your music festival security checklist:

 When it comes to how to improve security in music festivals, the most important thing is to plan, plan, and then plan some more!
 Depending on the type of festival that you are holding, there might be more to consider.
-For example, aside from the music festival tips above for day only events, events that allow overnight camping may require overnight festival security, security vehicles and more.
+For example, integrating modular security booths for festivals can ramp up the security level of the event as a whole.
+Aside from the music festival tips above for day only events, events that allow overnight camping may require overnight festival security, security vehicles and more.
 Events held on grounds that are too large to be fenced may require more security patrols and guard booths around the perimeter of the area.
 A good plan is the best prevention of problems and guarantee of a good, safe time for all.

 As one Chicago police supervisor commented, it is important to “put things in place now to keep everybody safe.
 We want everybody to have an enjoyable time” (Davis, 2018).